StefanLindel/DiagramJS/README.md

 	npm run build-watch

 	# bundles a minified diagram.js and css in a standalone html file. transpiled to ES5
+	# ! - not yet fully implemented - !
 	npm run build-prod